froala/KMSFroalaEditorBundle/README.md

 leapt_froala_editor:
     # The image upload folder in your /web directory.
     # Default: "/upload".
-    imageUploadFolder: "/my/upload/folder"
+    imageUploadFolder: '/my/upload/folder'

     # The image upload URL base.
-    # Usage: if you are using URL rewritting for your assets.
+    # Usage: if you are using URL rewriting for your assets.
     # Default: same value as provided as folder.
-    imageUploadPath: "/my/upload/path"
+    imageUploadPath: '/my/upload/path'
 ```

 ### Concept: File upload